AutoxingTech/axbot_restbook/docs/reference/services.md

   http://192.168.25.25:8090/services/get_rgb_image
 ```

-The response is the same as the websocket topic.
+The response format is identical to the WebSocket topic.

 ## Load/Unload Cargo with Roller

-Since 2.9.0
+Since 2.9.0.

-The state of the roller is in Websocket [Roller State](./websocket.md#roller-state).
+The state of the roller is available via the WebSocket [Roller State](./websocket.md#roller-state).

 ```bash
 curl -X POST \